Ground source heat pumps

 MasterTherm ground source heat pumps

-For over 25 years MasterTherm have been pioneering heat pump technology to deliver high quality systems which use inverter technology to increase unit lifespan and efficiency.
+For over 25 years MasterTherm has been pioneering heat pump technology to deliver high-quality systems which use inverter technology to increase unit lifespan and efficiency.
 Suitable for projects of all sizes from residential to industrial, MasterTherm heat pumps offer unique features such as:

 • Remote technical monitoring

-• Compact units available from 1kW up to 45kW and can be cascade much higher
+• Compact units are available from 1kW up to 45kW and can be cascaded much higher

 • MCS approved for accessing government grants